Sampi314/Auditor_Agents/.Jules/Navigator.md

 - Read `model_design_spec.md`, `calculation_logic.md`, and any README files if available.
 - Produce outputs in the order: Summary → Flowchart → Calculation Reference.
 - Use plain English that a non-modeller stakeholder could follow.
-- Show **both** human-readable notation and A1 cell references side by side.
+- Show **both** a plain-English readable formula and the raw Excel formula side by side for every calculation row.
 - Represent every sheet and every meaningful calculation — do not skip sections.
 - Ask the auditor which level of detail they need before diving into granular breakdowns.